Scientists have identified a gene that may explain why some people with bipolar disorder respond to lithium treatment, while others do not.

 The study paves the way for future investigations, which are needed to confirm the findings and determine potential clinical interventions involving the gene.

-Bipolar disorder is a mental disorder characterized by unexpected changes in levels of energy, mood, concentration, and the ability to carry out day-to-day tasks.
+Bipolar disorder is a mental disorder characterized by

 Doctors recognize three types: Bipolar I involves having one or more manic episodes that have lasted at least 7 days.
 Or, it involves symptoms of mania that require immediate hospital care.